fact Sample Clauses

 • No Additional Representation or Warranties Except as provided in this Article V, neither Acquiror nor Merger Sub nor any their respective Affiliates, nor any of their respective directors, managers, officers, employees, stockholders, partners, members or representatives has made, or is making, any representation or warranty whatsoever to the Company or its Affiliates and no such party shall be liable in respect of the accuracy or completeness of any information provided to the Company or its Affiliates.
 Without limiting the foregoing, the Company acknowledges that the Company and its advisors, have made their own investigation of Acquiror, Merger Sub and their respective Subsidiaries and, except as provided in this Article V, are not relying on any representation or warranty whatsoever as to the condition, merchantability, suitability or fitness for a particular purpose or trade as to any of the assets of Acquiror, Merger Sub or any of their respective Subsidiaries, the prospects (financial or otherwise) or the viability or likelihood of success of the business of Acquiror, Merger Sub and their respective Subsidiaries as conducted after the Closing, as contained in any materials provided by Acquiror, Merger Sub or any of their Affiliates or any of their respective directors, officers, employees, shareholders, partners, members or representatives or otherwise.

-• Material Misstatements or Omissions No representations or warranties by the Seller Parties in this Agreement, nor any document, exhibit, statement, certificate or schedule furnished to Purchaser pursuant hereto, contains, or with respect to other documents to be delivered by the Seller Parties at Closing, will contain any untrue statement of a material fact, or omits to state any material fact necessary to make the statements or facts contained therein not misleading.
+• Material Misstatements or Omissions Neither this Agreement nor any other document, certificate or statement furnished to Seller by or on behalf of Purchaser in connection with this Agreement contains any untrue statement of a material fact, or omits any material fact necessary to make the statements contained herein and therein not misleading in light of the context in which they were made.

-• MISSTATEMENT OF AGE If the age of a Member has been misstated, all Premiums payable under this Agreement shall be calculated based on the Premium due based on the Member’s correct age.
+• Misstatement of Age If the age of a Member has been misstated, all Premiums payable under this Agreement shall be calculated based on the Premium due based on the Member’s correct age.
 If the correction of the Member’s age results in an increase in the Premium due, the Subscriber shall pay CareFirst BlueChoice or the Exchange the increased Premium due by the next Premium Due Date after notification by CareFirst BlueChoice or the Exchange.
 If, due to the correction in the Member’s age, a Subscriber has paid a Premium, or portion of a Premium, not due, CareFirst BlueChoice’s liability is limited to a refund, on request, of any excess Premium paid for the period during which the Member’s age was misstated.

 • Findings 2.
 Based on the information known by or provided to the Department, the following findings are asserted for purposes of this Contract: